 - Who are the attackers, and what are they doing with the exfiltrated data?

 - Who is at fault internally?

 The pressure to quickly answer challenging questions like these is so intense, it cannot be overestimated.
-But the way an organization responds can be the difference between exacerbating the reputational and financial damages from a breach, and mitigating them.
+But the way an organization responds can be the difference between exacerbating the reputational and financial damages from a data breach, and mitigating them.
 The wrong response can even go so far as to aid the attackers.